 “Precision monitoring instruments like SpectronusTM play a significant role in the success of research projects like this,” said Prof. David Griffith.
 “Ecotech’s involvement and ongoing collaboration with the scientific community helps us identify and make a positive contribution towards solving environmental problems,” he added.

 SpectronusTM has been utilised in a number of other pioneering maritime and ship-based environmental studies, including:

 - providing data on CO2 levels during a 2014 circumnavigation of Australia;

 - another aerosol study of the Daintree River region of Queensland in 2016, and

 - a short campaign earlier this year by the Royal Australian Navy to study aerosol formation around Garden Island, in Western Australia to assist with visibility for submarines.

-“Spectronus’TM latest expedition is another example of the close relationship that ECOTECH shares with the academic and research sector,” commented Felicity Sharp, Head of ECOTECH Europe.
-“We recognise the importance of participating in ongoing research and welcome the opportunity to support Prof. Griffith and his team at the University of Wollongong,” she added.
+“Spectronus’TM latest expedition is another example of the close relationship that Ecotech shares with the academic and research sector,” commented Felicity Sharp, Former Head of Ecotech Europe and now Managing Director, Air Monitors Ltd. “We recognise the importance of participating in ongoing research and welcome the opportunity to support Prof. Griffith and his team at the University of Wollongong,” she added.

 This is not the first time that Ecotech instruments have been used during maritime expeditions to study atmospheric and environmental conditions.
 In 2017, Ecotech was proud to partner with some of the world’s most respected environmental research institutions to study air quality and climate change on the 40-day AQABA expedition around the Arabian Peninsula.